kasual1/kritzel/packages/libs/kritzel-vue/README.md

 npm i kritzel-vue
 ```

-Import the ComponentLibrary register it as a plugin.
+Import the ComponentLibrary and register it as a plugin.
 ```typescript
 import { createApp } from 'vue'
 import App from './App.vue'